Supporting the social, political, and economic infrastructure for reliable, high-quality WASH Services in Zambia

 Operating in peri urban areas, rural growth centers, and rural communities, we will conduct comprehensive market analyses to determine which districts, communities, or private sector stakeholders would be best candidates for partnership.
 To reinforce existing local capacity, this work will build on current management models, and prioritize improving existing infrastructure—drilling or rehabilitating boreholes, installing water taps and small piped water schemes, and improving on-site sanitation.
 By increasing the shared value placed in local systems we will establish them as a foundation to scale up a structured delegation of authority within the supply chain, cultivating a market system that equips citizens—as constituents and as customers—with the necessary tools to not only access services, but also hold service providers accountable to a higher standard of quality.

 Long-term success of an updated WASH infrastructure depends on having updated policy, regulatory, and legislative frameworks that both reflect local stakeholder priorities, and develop an enabling environment for market-based services.
 Encouraged by the reality that the last two decades of WASH sector reforms in Zambia have established the components necessary to build social accountability, the USAID Expanding WASH project will continue to seek out opportunities to leverage existing government policy—including the National Water Supply and Sanitation Policy of 2020 and the Sustainable Development Goals—that encourage an enabling environment for continued improvement in the WASH sector.

-Engaging the Ministry of Water Development Sanitation (MWDS) will also be a crucial component of our work, to ensure that key opportunities to expand on private sector engagement or other reforms to expand access to water and sanitation are prioritized.
+Engaging the Ministry of Water Development and Sanitation (MWDS) will also be a crucial component of our work, to ensure that key opportunities to expand on private sector engagement or other reforms to expand access to water and sanitation are prioritized.
 As the enabling environment improves through implementation, these partnerships will strengthen and expand, establishing local actors as crucial players in the scaling of WASH services and their impact.

 Increasing Private Sector Involvement